jgerstmayr/EXUDYN/docs/RST/trackerlog.rst

     - **notes:** use SC.visualizationSettings.contact to adjust the various options to visualize the contact search tree
     - date resolved: **2021-11-26 23:20**\ , date raised: 2021-11-26
  * Version 1.1.50: resolved Issue 0809: ParameterVariation (extension)
-    - description:  Added a additional argument parameterFunctionData= to function ParameterVariation().
+    - description:  Added a additional argument parameterFunctionData={} to function ParameterVariation().
 The argument parameterFunctionData can be used to make global data available inside the parameterFunction.
     - date resolved: **2021-11-26 12:57**\ , date raised: 2021-11-26
     - resolved by: S. Holzinger
  * Version 1.1.49: resolved Issue 0808: Performance test for GeneralContact (testint)